unik-name/docs.unikname.network/docs/uns-network-player/creating-unikname-organization.md

 }
 ```
 ::: tip UnikId
-Write somewhere your unikid (id)!
+Write somewhere your unikId (`id` here, with value `8f79445a84e3664088008927aa113e237e1c163eafb35968600922a9c5231f60`)!
 You need it in the following instructions.
 :::

 ### Checking the creation of the @unikname in the Explorer

 With the transaction id given into your command prompt, you can check the @unikname creation through [the explorer](https://explorer.uns.network/).
+Look for the @unikname by its unikId in the search bar on the top.

+You can also directly go to `https://explorer.uns.network/${unikid}`.
+For example, https://explorer.uns.network/uniks/ccabe13311350a306d510c3484889a151eda9a1b61b5fe4d346fd3b1eeb42c25 for the @unikname `Space Elephant`.

 And now, [let's go registering your organization as a delegate](./registering-as-delegate).